tobfromme/bingsearchwords/README.md

 # Installation

 - Install bing-rewards *first*.
-I run it fine with Python 3.11.0.
+I run it fine with Python 3.10.x or 3.11.0.

 - For Windows only, install [PowerShell 7](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?WT.mc_id=THOMASMAURER-blog-thmaure&view=powershell-7 "PowerShell 7").
 Install in the default location or you will need to update the Task Scheduler job to point to the correct location (under Scheduling).